FlKo/LazarusDockedDesktops/README.md

 The next things are my personal settings and may not be everyone's favourite.
 So feel free to use it.

-A very annoying thing in RAD Studio is the impossibility to prevent the cursor moving beyond the end of the line.
+A very annoying thing in RAD Studio is the impossibility to prevent the cursor from moving beyond the end of the line.
 In Larazus, its just an unchecking of the *Editor* -> *General* - *Caret past end of line* checkbox.

 ![20_install](https://cloud.githubusercontent.com/assets/22365547/19088442/6d3b0b36-8a76-11e6-9ad4-d3b081d58c66.png)

 I like a little more 'horizontal space' in my code.
-Pascal is a little bit too 'compact' for me (normally being a C++ programmer).
+Pascal is a little bit too 'compact' for me (coming from a C++ background).
 I checked *Insert space in front of Symbol* and *Insert space after Symbol* in *Editor* -> *Codetools* -> *Space* for that reason.

 ![21_install](https://cloud.githubusercontent.com/assets/22365547/19165164/14462dec-8c03-11e6-8cba-84b053c3a370.png)